Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 Memory Implications

-readFile loads the entire file into a single buffer.
-A 10 KB config file uses 10 KB.
+readFile loads the entire file into one buffer.
+A 10 KB configuration file uses 10 KB.
 A 500 MB log file uses 500 MB.
 The relationship is linear and unforgiving.

 Error Handling

-File operations fail.
-The path might not exist.
-Permissions might be wrong.
-The disk might be full or disconnected.
-The error object's .code property tells you what happened:
+File operations fail for ordinary reasons: the path might not exist, permissions might be wrong, or the disk might be full or disconnected.
+The error object's .code property is the stable place to inspect the cause.

 try {